arpit9377/Arpit-Yadav-Frontend-Developer/README.md

 ## Overview
-This repository contains a React app built to display SpaceX Rockets or Capsules data.
+This repository contains a React app built to display SpaceX Rockets data.
 The app leverages React, Redux Toolkit for state management, Tailwind CSS for styling, and PHP with MySQL for user authentication.

 ## Features
 Landing Page: